Lin8x/airline-crack/README.md

 As for the bash program that will allow for running the program with the command 'airline-crack' will go to the directory: `/usr/bin`

-This however does not work for Mac OS users as the /usr/bin/ and /usr/share is not accessable even with sudo.
+This however does not work for Mac OS users as the `/usr/bin/` and `/usr/share` ***is not*** accessable even with sudo.
+This is because Macs limit the power of the root account, so that even if you become root, you don't have full control over the system.

 ------------------------------------------------------------------------